MaxSydow/Credit-Case-Study-with-Python/README.md

 What kind of features are there? (numerical, categorical, boolean)

 What does the data look like in these features?

-i.e. range of numeric features, frequency of classes for categorical variables
+&nbsp; &nbsp; &nbsp; &nbsp; i.e. range of numeric features, frequency of classes for categorical variables

 Are there any missing values?